Overview

 Web pages are really just containers for media.
 Frame was built to help creatives publish dynamic, high-fidelity media that lives entirely on-chain for as low of a cost as possible.

 A creator can also do more with code in the browser than in the EVM.
-For example, libraries in the Frame Tools data store are stored in a compressed format (gzip), and are decompressed on page load using code from the fflate js library.
+For example, libraries in the Frame Tools data store are stored in a compressed format (gzip), and are decompressed on page load using code from the fflatearrow-up-right js library.

 Last updated